1st & 3rd Saturdays of the month, doors open at 8 am for 50 walk-in patients.

 The two worked together to establish the Flagler County Free Clinic in Bunnell, Florida, which provides medical care for the uninsured.
-It has treated more than 6,700 patients.
+It has treated thousands of patients.

 "If you see 100 cars in the parking lot, that's us!"
 Coleman said, describing how she tells people the way to find the clinic.
 "We have what I call 'controlled chaos.'
 It's just busy, busy, busy, go, go, go."

-The clinic, which operates out of a building donated by Canakaris and other doctors for use on the weekends, is not affiliated with any hospitals, Coleman said.
+The clinic, which relies on donated funds and volunteers, is not affiliated with any hospitals, Coleman said.
 The local Rotary Club, churches and private contributions help fund the operation.
-In addition, physicians volunteer to see patients recommended by the clinic, and an imaging center donates two X-rays and two CAT scans per month.
+In addition, physicians volunteer to see patients recommended by the clinic, and an imaging center donates a number of X-rays and CAT scans per month.

 We have experienced a large increase in the need of assistance from individuals with many types of health issues.
 Sometimes we don't have the resources to assist these patients and, sadly, at times the patient has to leave without a solution.
 Our goal is to help as many residents as possible, and to encourage other members of our community to extend a helping hand by providing emergency care for residents who are in great need.